besnoi/pyApps/src/QR Code Generator/ReadMe.md

 - qrcode
 - sv_ttk

-## TODO
+## Caveats

-Add some method to copy image to clipboard
+I couldn't come up with a platform-independent method to copy image to the OS's clipboard.
+It's easier for strings than for raw data I presume

 ## License